 Do I Need to Have More Dental Visits with Braces/ Aligners?

 Dr. Santoro will have specific recommendations about how often to schedule dental visits based on the nature of your treatment and your oral health.
 Some patients need to come in more frequently than others.
 Generally with the clear aligners, you have to see Dr. Santoro once a month for the first few months until everything is on track and minimal adjustments need to be made.

 Will I Need to Change What I Eat with Braces/ Aligners?

 With Invisalign, you remove your aligners to eat; therefore, you do not need to adjust your diet.
 With braces, very hard or sticky foods can break or get stuck in between the brackets and wires, causing problems.
 It is best to stay away from foods like raw carrots, whole apples, tough meats (e.g., beef jerky) and avoid chewing on ice or hard candy.

 Are There Less Noticeable Braces?

-Systems like Invisalign and ClearCorrect use clear, removeable aligners to gently shift the teeth into the desired position.
+Systems like Invisalign use clear, removeable aligners to gently shift the teeth into the desired position.
 These aligners are thin, clear and much more discreet than the metal brackets and wires used in traditional braces.